Big Breadwinner Hog: DVD release

-The series was released on Region 2 DVD in a box set with Spindoe by Network DVD in June 2007.
+The series was released on Region 2 DVD in a box set with Chapman's earlier Spindoe by Network DVD in June 2007.
 The series is presented on the DVD from the original videotapes, except episode one (containing the infamous acid-throwing scene) which exists only via a telerecorded film copy, where the image quality is noticeably inferior to the other episodes.
 Disc 3 (the 3rd "Hog" disk) contains an episode of the 1972 LWT series, Villains, a serial as seen from the bank robbers point of view.
 The included episode focuses on womanising safe-cracker Charles Grindley as played by Bob Hoskins.